We help whistleblowers tell their side of the story

 Is government contractor fraud common?

 Government contract fraud is more common than many believe.
 One of the primary examples of government contractor fraud comes from defense contractors.
 The U.S. spends hundreds of billions each year on our national defense.
-This includes the procurement of technical and logistical services, equipment, supplies and new weapons systems.
 Some of the ways defense contractors attempt to perpetrate fraud on the federal government include:

 • Inflating the charges and costs of items;